Etheryen/odin-members-only/README.md

 # odin-members-only

-## A message board website with a few rules:
+## Message board website with a few rules:

 1. Everybody logged in can post messages
 2. Non-members can only see titles and contents
 3. Only members can see the author and date
 4. Admins can additionally delete messages

 ### Made with the T3 Stack:

 - Next.js as the Meta-Framework
 - tRPC as the backend connection method
 - NextAuth.js for authentication